-One of the most common questions we've received in the flurry of excitement around this launch is whether your PowerSheets® Goal Planner can be used as a daily planner.
-It's a great question, especially with the addition of the new monthly calendar spreads in your 2020 edition!
+One of the most common questions we receive is whether your PowerSheets® Goal Planner can be used as a daily planner.
+It's a great question, especially now that monthly calendar spreads are included.
 Today, we're breaking down who might be able to use their PowerSheets as their sole planner, and who might want to combine it with an additional, more traditional planner.

 First, though, you should know that your PowerSheets were created first and foremost as an intentional goal planner, not a daily agenda.
-They walk you through a three-step proven process to uncover the right goals for your life and season, then move into 12 months of goal-setting worksheets to make your goals a reality—and it's all based on research!
+They walk you through a three-step proven process to uncover the right life goals and short-term goals, then move into 12 months of goal-setting worksheets to make your goals a reality—and it's all based on research!
 There's expert goal coaching on every page, too, to keep you motivated and on track.

 Your PowerSheets help you determine what to put in your planner—and what not to put in it—by uncovering your unique priorities through the thoughtful questions in your prep work and monthly pages.
 What you uncover in your PowerSheets helps you organize your time and spend it on the right things!

 We created PowerSheets to work for any women, in any season of life, and they are flexible enough to work alongside the daily schedule system of your choice.

 You may be able to use PowerSheets as your only planner if: